 Your Gifts at Work

-In May 2017, with donor support, Northern Bridge Community Partnership hired Michelle Miller, as the new Program Manager.
+In May 2017, with donor support, Northern Bridge Community Partnership hired a new Program Manager.
 This role is part of our expansion plans and enables us to build on current programs and develop new ways of building relational bridges between the north and the south.

 The Program Manager will constantly be communicating with local leaders to design programs that will fulfil our mission to nurture healing, empower youth and foster leadership.
 Including salary, travel, insurance and program materials, the annual cost to fund this position is more than $100,000.

 The Fundraising Goal for Program Development is $100,000 per year.